 As mentioned on other pages, NHS England (NHSE) has divided the English NHS into 44 local health systems (‘footprints’), now described as Sustainability and Transformation Partnerships (ST Partnerships).
-NHSE expects these Partnerships to evolve into what were initially called Accountable Care Systems (ACSs) but, from February 2018, have been renamed as Integrated Care Systems (ICS) – perhaps because the term ‘accountable care’ had become rather toxic.
+Initially, NHSE expected at least some of these Partnerships to evolve into what were then called Accountable Care Systems (ACSs), and that many of these would evolve into Accountable Care Organisations (ACOs).

-What were Accountable Care Systems?
+Accountable Care Systems

 NHSE’s ambition was for ACSs to cover half the population of England by 2020, something it acknowledged would be a complicated transition, requiring a staged implementation.

-First wave of ACSs (now ICSs)
+First wave of ACSs

 - finding ways to control the uptake of services (or “more assertively moderating demand growth”);